EvansWinner/awesome-line-editors/README.md

 I am not necessarily going to verify that myself before I put a checkmark (✔️) in the table.
 More obscure things, however, I will try to test myself (or would take a contributer's word for it).

-Also, the "Suckless approved" field really just means that in my estimate, it would be useful for someone looking for something "minimalist."

 ### Focus on practically usable programs